bellenfanttyler/breakpoint/README.md

 ![breakpoint_logo](/static/logo.webp)

 ## Overview - Image Dataset Generation Project
 This project is designed to create a diverse image dataset using Generative AI inpainting techniques, leveraging the Stable Diffusion Inpainting Pipeline.
-It includes Python functions to programatically create randomized image masks and automate the process of creating an object detection image dataset (YOLO Format) from a collection of base images and text prompts.
+It includes Python functions to programatically create randomized image masks (for identifying regions for inpainting) and automate the process of creating an object detection image dataset (YOLO Format) from a collection of base images and text prompts.
 ![example_outputs](/static/example_output.png)

 ## Features